Quantum Temporal Fusion Transformer: Quantum Temporal Fusion Transformers

 In this paper, we extend the classical Temporal Fusion Transformer (TFT) model into the Quantum Temporal Fusion Transformer (QTFT) model by replacing and appropriately modifying classical learning components within the TFT cell with VQCs.

-There are three main components responsible for extracting the pattern from the datasets: Gated Residual Networks (GRNs), Long Short Term Memory (LSTM), and Interpretable Multi-head Attention Mechanism.
-In this section, we focus on two key components: Gated Residual Network and Interpretable Multi-head Attention Mechanisms, including all their associate sub-component.
-We are not focused on Long Short Term Memory in this work, as the Quantum Long Short Term Memory (QLSTM) has already been introduced~\cite{chen2022quantum}.
+There are three main components in TFT responsible for extracting the pattern from the datasets: Gated Residual Networks (GRNs), Long Short Term Memory (LSTM), and Interpretable Multi-head Attention Mechanism.
+In this section, we focus on two key components: Gated Residual Network and Interpretable Multi-head Attention Mechanisms, including all their associated sub-component.
+We are not focused on Long Short Term Memory in this work, as it has already been introduced~\cite{chen2022quantum}.